lpagn/react-gh-pages/README.md

 ### Important

-To Log In use the harcoded credentials admin admin.
+To Log In use the harcoded credentials.

+`username: admin`
+`password: admin`

 Disable Cross-Origin Restrictions in your browser so that the email can be sent.
 Since we do not have any control over the backend service we disable it.